Sensei-Node/celestia-lightnode/README.md

-# Celestia Light node runner
+# Celestia Light Node runner

 This tutorial will guide you through setting up a Celestia light node, which will allow you to perform data availability sampling (DAS) on Celestia's data availability (DA) network.